Serving all people by providing personalized health and wellness through exemplary care, education and research.

 LH is made by your pituitary gland.
-In women, the pituitary sends out LH during the ovulation part of the menstrual cycle, so that a mature egg is released from the ovaries.
+In women, the pituitary sends out LH during the ovulation part of the menstrual cycle.
+This tells the ovaries to release a mature egg.
 In men, LH causes the testes to make testosterone.

 This test can help find out the cause of fertility problems in both men and women.
-An elevated LH level can help a woman find out the point in her cycle when it's best to try to conceive.
+A higher LH level can help a woman find out the point in her cycle when it's best to try to conceive.

 This test can also help diagnose a pituitary gland disorder.

-You may need this test if you are infertile and your doctor needs to find out the cause.
+You may need this test if you are infertile and your healthcare provider needs to find out the cause.
 You may also have this test if you have symptoms of a pituitary disorder, such as prolactinoma, or a benign tumor in the pituitary gland.
 Symptoms include:

 Impotence or lower sex drive in men